jzzfs/elastasks/README.md

 elasTasks is a client-side application with no server backend.
 Data lives only on your machine/browser.
 No information or ES data is sent to any server.

-When connecting to an ElasticSearch host you may opt out of [CorsAnywhere](https://github.com/Rob--W/cors-anywhere/) -- a NodeJS reverse proxy which adds CORS headers to the proxied request.
+When connecting to an ElasticSearch host you may opt out of enabling [CorsAnywhere](https://github.com/Rob--W/cors-anywhere/) -- a NodeJS reverse proxy which adds CORS headers to the proxied request.

 ## Contributing